 Service reply is generated from the node that matches a service discovery request.
 There are a couple of approaches to route the reply back to the RS.
-(1) One can use any standard ad-hoc routing protocol like AODV [38], TORA [35], DSDV [37] to route the reply back to the RS.
+(1) One can use any standard ad-hoc routing protocol like AODV [37], TORA [34], DSDV [36] to route the reply back to the RS.
 (2) The path traversed by the discovery request could be retraced by the reply using a reverse routing mechanism.
 Standard routing protocols try discovering a new route to the destination that involve steps like route discovery or broadcasting link-state information that generate additional network load.
 On the other hand, using the already known route traversed by the request could easily reduce this additional load.
-Bhagwat et al. [4] in prior work, and our own recent studies [18] indicate that integrating routing to route the service reply back to the RS.
+Bhagwat et al. [4] in prior work, and our own recent studies [17] indicate that integrating routing with service discovery increases system efficiency.
+Hence, we use the concept of reverse routing to route the service reply back to the RS.
 However, reverse routing fails if the route becomes stale or some of the nodes in the previously established path move away.
 We detect such failures and resort to traditional routing using Ad-hoc On-Demand Distance Vector protocol (AODV) to route the reply from the point of failure to the RS.
 The node upstream in the path detects the failure to transmit the reply to the next hop.
 We illustrate the concept in Figure 8.